RocketshipApp/color-test-docs/COLOR_TEST.md

 ## Conclusion

 By incorporating pagination into your API requests, you can efficiently retrieve all ordinals for each color, ensuring your marketplace displays up-to-date collections in sync with the latest Bitcoin block.
 Remember to monitor for new blocks and update your collections accordingly.

-**Note**: Documentation for the production Pizza Pets Collection API will be completed soon.